-Under the auspices of the Arnhold Global Health Institute, the Global Women's Health Program in the Department of Obstetrics, Gynecology and Reproductive Science is uniquely poised to tackle the complex issues that shape sexual and reproductive health of women across the globe.
+The Global Women's Health Fellowship in the Department of Obstetrics, Gynecology and Reproductive Science is uniquely poised to tackle the complex issues that shape sexual and reproductive health of women across the globe.
 With faculty drawn from multiple subspecialties in the field of Obstetrics and Gynecology, the program offers the necessary tools to nurture the future leaders within the global women's health community.

 The Mount Sinai Health System boasts the largest network of hospitals in New York City, and the Department of Obstetrics, Gynecology and Reproductive Science is one of the premiere residency and fellowship training centers in the country.
 Recognizing the need for training leaders who can drive the future of women's health, the program will train fellows to focus their services, build human capacity through sharing of knowledge, develop strong research skills and apply these skills and services to impact the lives of women around the world.

 The goal of the Global Woman's Fellowship is to build on the training of physicians who have completed a 4-year residency in Obstetrics & Gynecology preparing them to become dedicated and innovative drivers of global women's health through service, education, and research.
 The program will allow our fellows to make significant contributions to the field, help to strengthen and develop health systems around the world, and play a significant role in reducing the health disparities that continue to plague women in developing countries.

 The objective of the two-year fellowship is to train and educate fellows who will become leaders in Global Women’s Health by:

 - Gaining knowledge and comprehension of global health concepts and issues pertaining particularly to women.